Parents in employment, training or education may need help with childcare before and after school and during the school holidays.

 Not all playschemes run every school holiday.

-To find information on childcare, you can call us on free phone 0800 731 0640 or 0113 247 4386, email us using the contact us form below or visit the Family Hub website via the link on the right.
+To find information on childcare, you can call us on free phone 0800 731 0640 or 0113 247 4386, email us using the contact us form or visit the Family Hub website via the external link.